Memory Corruption via Improper Lock State Checking in Apple OS 26.1

 Vulnerability Analysis

 CVE-2025-43510 is exploitable with local system access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Attack Vector: